Formation of a Joint Stock Company Questions and Answers AP Inter 1st Year Commerce Chapter 7

 Answer:

 A Joint Stock Company requires a number of legal formalities to be complied with before it is brought into existence.
 Formation means establishment of company by fulfilling all formalities.
-The important steps to be taken by the company for formation are shown in the following chart.
+The important steps to be taken by the company for formation are given below:

 After incorporation of a company the next step will be to raise the capital.
 A public company cannot commence business unless the minimum subscription as stated in the prospectus is subscribed.
 If a company does not receive 90 percent of the issue amount from the public as subscription within 120 days, it has to refund the amount to the applicant as per the guidelines of Securities Exchange Board of India (SEBI) guidelines within 10 days.